In this section

 What to Do When You Feel Sad

 When you're in a sad mood, it can seem like it will last forever.
 But most of the time, sad feelings don't last very long.
-They might last only a few moments.
-Or they might last a little longer.

-- A positive attitude helps you cope.
+- A positive attitude helps you figure out how to feel better.

 - When you’re sad, it helps to tell someone how you feel.